 The startup manager collapsed yesterday after the company failed to make sales in six months.

 Many people tell and don’t show, which is bad for readers.

 Your readers will understand better if you make them imagine the scenes.

+Write like a pro.
 Try to create vivid and clear images when you’re writing.
 It helps your readers remember what you have written.